fenago/data-analysis-scala/Lab_2.md

-Chapter 2.
+Lab 2.
 Data Analysis Life Cycle
 --------------------------------------------

-The following are the topics that we will be covering in this chapter:
+The following are the topics that we will be covering in this lab:

 - Data journey